 All in all, in this assessment, we should speak here of "probable EUDR readiness of VSS to date".
-It can be expected that standards will work on this in coming periods, so an update on this aspect is foreseen by the commissioners of the study in 2024 (e.g. the provision of specific EUDR verification modules like RTRS is anticipated).
+Some standards may have already adapted since our reviews, others t can be expected to work on this in coming periods, so an update on this aspect is foreseen by the commissioners of the study in 2024 ().